-Every year almost ten thousand people attempt to summit Kings Peak, the highest point in Utah.
+Every year over ten thousand people attempt to summit Kings Peak, the highest point in Utah.
 The most popular route is from the north starting at Henry's Fork trailhead.
 This 24-mile round trip hike climbs 3,500 feet in elevation, over Gunsight and Anderson Passes, with a boulder scramble to the peak from Anderson Pass for the last mile.

 From the south, Kings Peak can be reached from the Yellowstone/Swift Creek trailhead, a 22-mile hike one-way.
 Access to this trailhead north of Duchesne, Utah, travels a dirt road for the final ten miles.
 An alternative route starts from the Center Park trailhead is also unpaved.
 Both of these routes are slow gradual climbs until they reach Anderson Pass.
 They see much less foot traffic than the Henry's Fork route and require an overnight stay or two somewhere along the route.

 The routes from the east are from the Uinta Canyon trailhead over Roberts Pass and from West Fork White Rocks over Fox-Quent Pass.
 These two routes are about the same distance as the southern approach but the extra pass makes for a more strenuous hike.

 From the north, the summit of Kings Peak is doable as a very long day hike, with climbers starting at dawn or earlier from the trailhead.
 Be aware there are often summertime thunderstorms and lightening.
 Plan to be leaving the summit and heading down by early afternoon to avoid bad weather.

 In 2010, there were five search and rescue missions initiated for hikers who were "lost " in the area around or on Kings Peak.
 The majority of these lost individuals tried to shortcut the trail to save time on their descent and many of them spent a night out with no gear.
 Remember that the routes south or east from Kings Peak don't reach a trailhead for at least 22 miles one-way.